satellite-image-deep-learning/techniques/README.md

 * [Building a robust data pipeline for processing Satellite Imagery at scale](https://medium.com/fasal-engineering/building-a-robust-data-pipeline-for-processing-satellite-imagery-at-scale-808700b008cd) using AWS services & Airflow
 * [Using artificial intelligence to detect product defects with AWS Step Functions](https://aws.amazon.com/blogs/compute/using-artificial-intelligence-to-detect-product-defects-with-aws-step-functions/) -> demonstrates image classification workflow
 * [sagemaker-defect-detection](https://github.com/awslabs/sagemaker-defect-detection) -> demonstrates object detection training and deployment
+* [How do you process space data and imagery in low earth orbit?](https://www.aboutamazon.com/news/aws/how-do-you-process-space-data-and-imagery-in-low-earth-orbit) -> Snowcone is a standalone computer that can run AWS services at the edge, and has been demonstraed on the ISS (International space station)

 ## Google cloud
 * For storage use [Cloud Storage](https://cloud.google.com/storage) (AWS S3 equivalent)